A new home for the Welcoming Centre

 Dear Supporters and Friends of the Welcoming Centre,

-For the past eight years, through the generosity of countless supporters and partners, we’ve been able to call 100 Drayton Street, Bowden: home.
-However, the building is about to be listed for sale and our existing lease expires at the end of this year.
+For the past nine years, through the generosity of countless supporters and partners, we’ve been able to call 100 Drayton Street, Bowden: home.
+However, the building has been listed for sale and our existing lease expires at the end of this year.

 While change is difficult, it also brings opportunity.
 The Welcoming Centre will continue to create a safe, supportive, and welcoming space for refugee families, people seeking asylum, recently arrived migrants, and the local community across greater Adelaide.

 We’re excited to share with you that a new home for the Welcoming Centre has been found!

 A significant opportunity has been identified to establish the Welcoming Centre, and associated Welcoming Australia activities, in the Kilburn Community Centre.

 The City of Port Adelaide Enfield and Welcoming Australia are delighted to share that the Welcoming Centre has found a new home.

 Since the announcement, in February, of Welcoming Australia’s need to relocate from the Welcoming Centre’s current home in Bowden several steps have been taken.
 The process included research and data mapping to understand the best location in Greater Adelaide and discussions with numerous community partners.

 Welcoming Australia’s relationship with the City of Port Adelaide Enfield continues to grow and develop.
 In May 2017, the City of Port Adelaide Enfield were the first council in South Australia to join the Welcoming Cities network and in May 2022 the City of Port Adelaide Enfield was accredited as a Welcoming City.